-The iCloud breach that happened few days ago, left everyone wondering how safe are their online vaults – the remote storage systems that they have been using to store their photos and documents.
+The iCloud breach that happened a few years ago, left everyone wondering how safe are their online vaults – the remote storage systems that they have been using to store their photos and documents.
 Hacking is common, and will always be around.
-In case of the LinkedIn breach, it was made public that most passwords were very weak.
+In the case of the LinkedIn breach, it was made public that most passwords were very weak.
 OneDrive offers some methods to secure your account other than just a password.
 This article tells you how to secure your OneDrive account.

-Tips to secure OneDrive
+Tips to secure OneDrive account

 We will see how you can harden OneDrive security in order to secure your OneDrive account.

 Use a strong password.
 This is just the first step towards securing your OneDrive account.
 Do not use passwords like 123456789 or 0000000 etc. Do not use your name or profession as a password.
 I know a person (and his son too) who has their names as ID and professions as their passwords.
 Weaker passwords also include your birth dates, hobbies, favorite places, friends’ names, etc.